JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 freqs(signal, fs)
 ```

-Returns vector of frequencies and Nyquist frequency for given `signal` and `fs`.
+Return vector of frequencies and Nyquist frequency for given `signal` and `fs`.

 **Arguments**